 Typically, a combination of water, cement, and sand spritzed over a robust steel framework is what makes a gunite pool.
 By nature, the material gunite is permeable.
 Thus, during the construction of gunite pools, there has to be a plastering finish over the gunite.
 Finishing of gunite pools can incorporate a wide range of materials, but the end goal is to prevent leaks.
 As a result, if the finishing isn’t done well, gunite pools can experience leakage.
 Also, with time, the finishing material loses its firmness and might require revamping.
 For instance, if the plaster is the finishing material, it will wear out after some years and might need replastering.
 Otherwise, gunite pools will be vulnerable to significant cracks and hollowing.
-There are several ways to repair gunite pools leak.
-But the type of repair needed will depend on the intensity of the damage.
+Diagnosing a pool leak and exactly where it is located is the first step.
+Once you find a pool leak there are several ways to repair it.
+Repairing a leak in a gunite pool will depend on the type of repair needed and the intensity of the damage.

 Underwater repair adhesive is a robust bond that offers durable crack repairs.
 The bond comes in a grey or off-white color.
 It provides an even and neat finishing for the crack.
 Thus, it is the best alternative for fixing visible cracks.
 So, the adhesive is suitable for commercial pools.
 Swimmers barely notice there was an existing crack on the pool surface when pool owners use this adhesive to repair the cracks